The Constance Project

 A network of true stories--connected by one woman's complicated, fascinating life

-Several months ago, I came across some bare facts about the life of Constance Dowling—a minor movie actress in the 1940s.
-She began a long affair with famed director Elia Kazan when she was just seventeen, and more than a decade later had a very brief (but immensely consequential) liaison with the celebrated Italian writer Cesare Pavese.
+Last year, I came across some bare facts about the life of Constance Dowling—a minor movie actress in the 1940s.
+She began a long affair with famed director Elia Kazan when she was just seventeen, and more than a decade later had a brief (but immensely consequential) liaison with the celebrated Italian writer Cesare Pavese.

 Even today she remains famous in Italy as “that woman” for whom Pavese wrote his last poems, shortly before committing suicide in 1950.